ayushexploring/ayushexploring.github.io/README.md

 Open `/admin.html` → **Publications** → **+ Add publication** → fill in the fields → **Publish**.

-The editor also covers citation metrics, forthcoming papers, talks and honors, supervised students, experience, education, teaching, the About text, contact links and the nav.
+The editor also covers your Scholar link, forthcoming papers, talks and honors, supervised students, experience, education, teaching, the About text, contact links and the nav.
 Entries can be reordered, duplicated and deleted.